Iraq: President Barham Salih appoints Muhammad Tawfiq Allawi as prime minister-designate.

 Lebanon: Prime Minister Hassan Diab's government wins a confidence vote in parliament (63-20, 44 absent).

 Belize: Prime Minister Dean Barrow indefinitely suspends John Saldivar as minister of national security.
+On February 18 Attorney General Michael Peyrefitte is additionally appointed minister of national security.

 Nigeria: The Supreme Court invalidates the Nov.
 16, 2019, election of David Lyon as governor of Bayelsa, who was to be inaugurated on February 14.
 Douye Diri is sworn in as governor instead.